millacarmona/morphospace/README.md

-- The internal behavior of the `mspace` workflow has been modified so objects containing multivariate ordinations produced by `geomorph`, `Morpho`, `mvMORPH` and `phytools` can be now used as input.
+- The internal behavior of the `mspace` workflow has been modified so objects containing multivariate ordinations produced by `geomorph`, `Morpho`, `mvMORPH`, `Momocs` and `phytools` can be now used as input.

-- `mspace` can now be fed with an object containing a multivariate ordination directly.
+- `mspace` can now be fed with objects containing multivariate ordinations directly.
 This is implemented through an alternative combination of arguments for the `mspace` function (`ord` + `datype` as an alternative to `shapes` + `FUN` + `...`).